Discover what SaaS really means for B2B startups: architecture, scaling and compliance. Avoid the common mistakes and secure your growth.

 Using CI/CD, feature flags and a control plane accelerates releases and enables controlled rollout of new functionality.
 MLOps and composable architectures round out the stack for AI-powered SaaS products.

-EU hosting guarantees GDPR compliance and protects sensitive customer data from legal risk caused by third-country transfers.
+EU hosting is a baseline requirement for GDPR compliance and helps protect sensitive customer data from legal risk caused by third-country transfers (note: hosting alone doesn't make a system fully compliant — it has to be paired with proper contracts, data flow documentation, and data-subject-rights tooling).
 For B2B SaaS founders in the DACH market it is also a verifiable advantage in enterprise sales — procurement processes with regulated customers are noticeably shorter.

 Enter your email to receive our latest newsletter.